|0323 ~ Phyllonorycter oxyacanthae|

 Resident.
 Widespread and common throughout the British Isles as far north as Wester Ross.

-Recorded from a few sites from the north of the county.
+Recorded from scattered sites from across the county.

 Wingspan : M & F, 6-8mm.